gilcrest/diygoapi/README.md

 A RESTful API template (built with Go)

-The goal of this project is to be an example/template/boilerplate of a relational database-backed REST HTTP API that has characteristics needed to ensure success in a high volume environment.
-This is geared this towards beginners, as I struggled with a lot of this over the past few years and would like to help others getting started.
+The goal of this project is to be an example of a relational database-backed REST HTTP API that has characteristics needed to ensure success in a high volume environment.
+I struggled a lot with parsing all of the different ideas people have for package layouts over the past few years and would like to help others who may be having a similar struggle.
+I'd like to see Go as accessible as possible for everyone.
+If you have any questions or would like help, open an issue or send me a note - I'm happy to help!
+Also, if you have disagree or have suggestions about this repo, please do the same, I really enjoy getting both positive and negative feedback.

 [![Go Reference](https://pkg.go.dev/badge/github.com/gilcrest/go-api-basic.svg)](https://pkg.go.dev/github.com/gilcrest/go-api-basic) [![Go Report Card](https://goreportcard.com/badge/github.com/gilcrest/go-api-basic)](https://goreportcard.com/report/github.com/gilcrest/go-api-basic)